Constraints on Relic Magnetic Black Holes: The Effects of Proton Decay Catalysis on EMBH Bounds

 \subsubsection{Annihilation Effects and the Superconducting Core}

-Whether EMBHs can annihilate in a neutron star depends on the properties of its inner core.

-The inner 5-8km of a neutron star are thought to be occupied by a type II superconductor \cite{Haskell:2017lkl}.
-When an EMBH falls into a neutron star, it sinks into the superconducting surface.
-The superconductor produces 2 flux tubes around the EMBH for each unit of dirac magnetic charge $q_d = \frac{1}{2e}$ it carries.
-Each flux tube carries a magnetic flux of $\frac{\pi}{e}$, and an energy of $\sim 2\times10^{11}$ GeV cm$^{-1}$ \cite{PhysRevD.33.2084}.
-This energy per unit length of flux tube can be treated as a tension connecting the EMBH back to the surface of the superconducting core.
+Whether EMBHs can annihilate in a NS depends on the properties of its inner core.
+The inner $\sim$5 km is thought to be occupied by a type II superconductor \cite{Haskell:2017lkl}.
+When an EMBH falls into a NS, it sinks into the superconducting surface, which produces 2 flux tubes around the EMBH for each unit of dirac magnetic charge, $q_d = \frac{1}{2e}$, it carries.
+Each flux tube carries a magnetic flux of $\frac{\pi}{e}$ and an energy per unit length of $\sim 2\times10^{11}$ GeV cm$^{-1}$ \cite{PhysRevD.33.2084}.
+This acts as a tension pulling the EMBH back toward the surface of the superconducting core.

-EMBHs will sink to where gravitational force from the neutron star and tension force from lengthening the flux tubes balance, and form a surface of suspended EMBHs.
-This happens $\sim0.6$ km above the center of the neutron star independent of the EMBH mass.
-In agreement with \cite{bai2020phenomenology}, we find that annihilation between suspended EMBHs is too slow to alter the radiation bounds if the neutron star remains a type II superconductor at the EMBH surface.
-Neutron stars are poorly understood at these depths.
-They may transition to a new state which does not support the EMBH surface and prevent annihilation (such as a type I superconductor \cite{Sedrakian_1997, Haskell_2018} or to exotic states of matter \cite{Landry_2020}.
-Neither of which are expected to support the EMBH surface or prevent EMBHs from falling to the core and annihilating.
-This would severely weaken the bounds, by reducing the number of EMBHs available in the neutron star to catalyze neutron decay and severely weaken the bounds.
+The EMBHs form a suspended surface where gravitational and tension forces balance, $\sim0.6$ km above the center of the NS independent of the EMBH mass.
+In agreement with Ref.\cite{bai2020phenomenology}, we find that annihilation between suspended EMBHs is too slow to alter the radiation bounds.
+However, NSs are poorly understood at these depths and may transition to a new state which does not support the EMBH surface and prevent annihilation (such as a type I superconductor \cite{Sedrakian_1997, Haskell_2018} or some exotic state of matter \cite{Landry_2020}).
+Any such transition would reduce the number of EMBHs available to catalyze neutron decay and severely weaken the bounds.